-This example aims to assess obesity levels in individuals from the countries of Mexico, Peru and Colombia, based on their eating habits and physical condition in order to give a treatment to the patient.
+This example aims to assess obesity levels in individuals from the countries of Mexico, Peru, and Colombia, based on their eating habits and physical condition, to treat the patient.

-Here, the basic goal is to model the obesity levels as a function of the input variables and advised tha patient what to do in order to improve obesity level.
+Here, the basic goal is to model the obesity levels as a function of the input variables and advise the patient on improving the obesity level.

 The data set contains three concepts:

 - Data source.

 The ObesityDataSet.csv file contains the data for this application.

 The number of instances (rows) in the data set is 2111, and the number of variables (columns) is 17.
 The number of input variables, or attributes for each sample, is 14.
 Height and weight are unused variables related to the target variable.
 The input variables are numeric-valued, binary, and categorical.
 The number of target variables is 1 and represents the estimation of obesity levels in individuals.

 - caloric_food:(0=Yes/1=No).
 Frequent consumption of high-caloric food.